 Make sure it is well brushed and neat around the edges, photoshopping away all the little hair that goes in all directions is a very long and difficult job that most of the time is not included in the photographer fee.

-A quick trip to the bathroom for a last check is recommended and you can also bring a brush with you to the shoot.
+A quick trip to the bathroom for one last check is recommended and you can also bring a brush with you to the shoot.

 For people with long hair, the hair also has to be “posed” the hair.
 Do you prefer your hair up or loose behind your shoulder?